 This Sci-Hub data set contains 28 million download requests from the server logs of Sci-Hub in a six-month period (September 2015-February 2016).
 It is revealed in a Science magazine article that Sci-Hub users are from around the world.

-The Scripps National Spelling Bee posts statistics and competition results of the spelling challenge on their website – the results are also made available in machine readable data files by Christopher Long.
+The Scripps National Spelling Bee posts competition results of the spelling challenge on their website – the results are also made available in machine readable data files by Christopher Long.

 This Star Wars API provides access to data from the seven Star Wars films, including planets, spaceships, vehicles, people, films and species.
 The JSON files are also available at GitHub.